Favourz1/Codepen-clone/README.md

 - View and log elements or variables to the console terminal, which can be activated by the `Run Console` button in the bottom right of the application
 - Toggle the view of the application and alter where the editor/results will be positioned
 - Toggle dark mode
+- Saves code in localstorage on the occassion of a slow network.

 ## 📝 Table of Contents